awsdocs/aws-lambda-developer-guide/doc_source/with-msk.md

 # Using Lambda with Amazon MSK<a name="with-msk"></a>

 [Amazon Managed Streaming for Apache Kafka \(Amazon MSK\)](https://docs.aws.amazon.com/msk/latest/developerguide/what-is-msk.html) is a fully managed service that you can use to build and run applications that use Apache Kafka to process streaming data\.
 Amazon MSK simplifies the setup, scaling, and management of clusters running Kafka\.
 Amazon MSK also makes it easier to configure your application for multiple Availability Zones and for security with AWS Identity and Access Management \(IAM\)\.
-Additionally, Amazon MSK supports multiple open\-source versions of Kafka\.
+Amazon MSK supports multiple open\-source versions of Kafka\.

 Amazon MSK as an event source operates similarly to using Amazon Simple Queue Service \(Amazon SQS\) or Amazon Kinesis\.
 Lambda internally polls for new messages from the event source and then synchronously invokes the target Lambda function\.
 Lambda reads the messages in batches and provides these to your function as an event payload\.
 The maximum batch size is configurable\. \(The default is 100 messages\.\)

 For an example of how to configure Amazon MSK as an event source, see [Using Amazon MSK as an event source for AWS Lambda](http://aws.amazon.com/blogs/compute/using-amazon-msk-as-an-event-source-for-aws-lambda/) on the AWS Compute Blog\.
-Also, see [ Amazon MSK Lambda Integration](https://amazonmsk-labs.workshop.aws/en/msklambda.html) in the Amazon MSK Labs for a complete tutorial\.
+For a complete tutorial, see [ Amazon MSK Lambda Integration](https://amazonmsk-labs.workshop.aws/en/msklambda.html) in the Amazon MSK Labs\.

+For Kafka\-based event sources, Lambda supports processing control parameters, such as batching windows and batch size\.
+For more information, see [Batching behavior](invocation-eventsourcemapping.md#invocation-eventsourcemapping-batching)\.

 Lambda reads the messages sequentially for each partition\.
 After Lambda processes each batch, it commits the offsets of the messages in that batch\.
-If your function times out or returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire\.
+If your function returns an error for any of the messages in a batch, Lambda retries the whole batch of messages until processing succeeds or the messages expire\.

-For Amazon MSK invocations, Lambda allows the function to run for up to 14 minutes\.
-Set your function timeout value to 14 minutes or less \(the default timeout value is 3 seconds\)\.
+Lambda can run your function for up to 14 minutes\.
+Configure your function timeout to be 14 minutes or less \(the default timeout value is 3 seconds\)\.
+Lambda may retry invocations that exceed 14 minutes\.

 Lambda sends the batch of messages in the event parameter when it invokes your function\.
 The event payload contains an array of messages\.
 Each array item contains details of the Amazon MSK topic and partition identifier, together with a timestamp and a base64\-encoded message\.